An Example Of An Individual Financial Coi Is

 • Establishing Clear Boundaries: Ms. Reed should establish clear boundaries in her professional relationship with Mr. Miller.
 This might involve limiting the scope of her advice, documenting all communications, and ensuring a clear separation between personal and professional interactions.

-• Implementing Strict Compliance Procedures: Ms. Reed's firm should have robust compliance procedures in place to prevent and manage conflicts of interest.
+• Implementing Strict Compliance Procedures: Ms. Reed's firm should have strong compliance procedures in place to prevent and manage conflicts of interest.
 These procedures should include clear guidelines for dealing with familial relationships, regular training for employees on ethics and compliance, and a system for reporting and resolving COIs.

 The Importance of Proactive COI Management